tdwg/dwc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>Recommended best practice is describe a dwc:Event with no more than one sampling protocol.
-In the case of a summary Event with multiple protocols, in which a specific protocol can not be attributed to specific dwc:Occurrences, the recommended best practice is to separate the values in a list with space vertical bar space (<code> | </code>).</td>
+In the case of a summary Event with multiple protocols, in which a specific protocol can not be attributed to specific dwc:Occurrences, the recommended best practice is to separate the values in a list with space vertical bar space (<code> | </code>).
+This term has an equivalent in the dwciri: namespace that allows only an IRI as a value, whereas this term allows for any string literal value.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>